-The spectacle of sport, the comradery of competition, the glory of graft and corruption, the mockery of Russian culture, and the sparkliness of figure skating outfits.
-The winter olympics have arrived, and roused the trivia roundup from a wintry hibernation.
-So strap on the skates and do a double Salchow, triple axel, bunny hop, waltz jump, ballet jump, mazurka, stag jump, walley jump, flip jump, toe walley, half loop, half flip, falling leaf, delayed axel, toe loop, or toeless lutz and prepare for the rounding up of the trivial.
+The spectacle of sport, the purity of semi-amateur competition, the glorification of graft and corruption, the mockery of Russian culture, and sparkly figure skating outfits: the winter olympics are here, rousing the trivia roundup from a wintry hibernation.
+Strap on the skates and do a double Salchow, triple axel, bunny hop, waltz jump, ballet jump, mazurka, stag jump, walley jump, flip jump, toe walley, half loop, half flip, falling leaf, delayed axel, toe loop, or toeless lutz…

 • • •

 - Bandy!
 Bandy is like a cross between hockey and soccer.
-It’s played on a rink up to four times the area of a standard hockey rink, players use short, stubby field hockey sticks to push a ball around, there are ELEVEN players a side, and goalies don’t get to use a stick, leaving them defenseless to the onslaught.
-Officially, bandy dates back about 200 years to a time when it was very confusingly called “hockey on the ice,” though its origins may be several centuries earlier.
-It’s particularly popular in the Nordic countries and Russia, where it is considered a national sport.
-In the US, those few brave souls who bandy bandy almost exclusively in Minnesota.
+The rink is four times the size of a standard hockey rink, players use short, stubby sticks to push a ball around, there are eleven players a side, and goalies have no stick, leaving them defenseless.
+Dating back around 200 years to a time when it was mysteriously called “hockey on the ice,” bandy is popular in Nordic countries and Russia, where it is considered a national sport.
+In the US, bandy is bandied almost exclusively in Minnesota.

-- Military patrol should really be called the winter triathlon, as it combines a cross-country ski, rifle shooting, and ski mountaineering (which itself should be called reverse skiing because you have to go up the mountain).
+- Military patrol is the winter triathlon: cross-country ski, rifle shooting, and ski mountaineering.
+Ski mountaineering should be called reverse skiing, as it requires going up the mountain.
 Last demonstrated in 1948.

-- Skijoring, in which a person on skis is pulled by dogs or horses.
-Last demonstrated in 1928.
-A related…thing…is “yak skiing,” which is less a sport than a tourist gimmick at certain Indian resorts.
-A yak at the top of the hill is connected via pulley to a skiier at the bottom.
-The skiier taunts the yak with a bucket of delicious nuts, the yak charges down the hill, and the skiier is thusly expedited to the summit with all the haste and zeal of an underfed and ill-tempered yak rolling downhill.
-There’s also yak polo, which is just what it sounds like; it’s a tourist attraction in Mongolia.
+- Skijoring involves a person on skis pulled by dogs or horses, last demonstrated.
+A related “sport” is yak skiing, which is really more of a tourist gimmick at certain Indian resorts.
+A yak on top of a hill is connected via pulley to a skiier at the bottom.
+The skiier taunts the yak with a bucket of delicious nuts, and the yak charges downhill.
+The skiier is thus expedited to the summit with all the haste and zeal of an ill-tempered yak rolling downhill.
+There’s also yak polo—exactly what it sounds like—which is a tourist attraction in Mongolia.

-- Ski ballet, also called acro-ski, combines all the rhythm and acrobatics of figure skating and ice dancing, on skis.
-It achieved a brief, shooting-star moment of fame when it served as a demonstration sport at the 1988 and 1992 Olympics, where Richard Lewis put on quite a show:
+- Ski ballet, also called acro-ski, combines the rhythm and acrobatics of figure skating and ice dancing with skis.
+Its brief moment of fame came at the 1988 and 1992 Olympics.
+Richard Lewis put on quite a show:

-2. Chapstick was invented in the late 1800s by Virginia pharmacist CB Fleet, who, having found little purchase in the chapped lips department, headed for an orifice of a very different sort and began producing laxatives, enemas, and douches, all still sold today and with a mascot no less (“Eneman”).
-In 1912, Chapstick was sold to a fellow Virginian for the princely sum of $5 whence the addition of tube-based packaging turned it into a bestseller.
-Later it would play a prominent role in US history as Watergate “plumbers” hid microphones inside chapstick tubes.
+2. Chapstick was invented in the late 1800s by Virginia pharmacist CB Fleet.
+Having found little purchase on chapped lips, Fleet headed for a very different orifice and began producing laxatives, enemas, and douches—still sold today, and with a mascot no less (“Eneman”).
+In 1912, Chapstick was sold for the sum of $5.
+The addition of tube-based packaging turned it into a bestseller, and would later lead to Nixon’s downfall: Watergate “plumbers” hid microphones inside chapstick tubes.

-Besides celebrity skier Suzy Chapstick, Chapstick also employed the endorsement services of basketball superstar Julius “Dr. J” Erving, who called himself “Dr. Chapstick” and told children tales, tales of all that Chapstick could do, like protect chapped lips, and, and, and… Actual LipSmackers flavors include: moon rock candy, Ayer’s Rock candy, Aztec punch, puddin’ u on, rantin’ and raisin, espress-yo self, glazed and confused, rhythm and bluesberry, the last strawberry, buttercream, birthday cake, wedding cake, cupcake, and 2000 cookies.
-I have a lot of questions, but perhaps they are best left unasked.
-I like the pun names best.
+Besides celebrity skier Suzy Chapstick, Chapstick also employed the endorsement services of basketball superstar Julius “Dr. J” Erving, who called himself “Dr. Chapstick.”
+Actual LipSmackers flavors include: moon rock candy, Ayer’s Rock candy, Aztec punch, puddin’ u on, rantin’ and raisin, espress-yo self, glazed and confused, rhythm and bluesberry, the last strawberry, buttercream, birthday cake, wedding cake, cupcake, and 2000 cookies.
+I have a lot of questions.

 4. The very first winter olympics was held in 1924 in Chamonix, France.
-Besides the medals awarded for all manner of sporting events, there was one special prize—an award for alpinism, given to the Brit, Brigadier General, the Honorable Charles Granville “Bruiser” Bruce…essentially a British version of our mythic hyper-masculinized vision of Teddy Roosevelt.
-Born in 1866 as the youngest of fourteen children, he spent his teen years being mentored by a renowned Welsh hunter who taught him hunting, survivalism, and alcoholism.
-Even before entering college, Bruce had made a name for himself by running down a roughneck band of poachers—their names listed in his memoirs as “Bill the Butcher, Shoni Kick-O-Top, Billie Blaen Llechau, Dick Shon Edwards, and Dai Brass-Knocker” (though the poacher’s gang is said to have gotten their revenge by later robbing the gun-room of Bruce’s family estate).
+In additions to the medals for sporting events, there was one special prize: an award for alpinism, given to Brigadier General, the Honorable Charles Granville “Bruiser” Bruce.
+Born in 1866 as the youngest of fourteen children, Bruce was essentially a British version of the mythic hyper-masculinized caricature of Teddy Roosevelt.
+He spent his teen years being mentored by a renowned Welsh hunter, from whom he learned hunting, survivalism, and alcoholism.
+Even before entering college, Bruce was famed for running down a roughneck gang of poachers—their names listed in his memoirs as “Bill the Butcher, Shoni Kick-O-Top, Billie Blaen Llechau, Dick Shon Edwards, and Dai Brass-Knocker.”
+The gang is said to have gotten their revenge by robbing the gun room at Bruce’s family estate.

-Bruce then joined the army, was stationed in Punjab, and rose to the rank of brigadier general.
+Bruce joined the army, was stationed in Punjab, and rose to the rank of brigadier general.
 There, he became a devotee of the local wrestling style and even had a wrestling pit dug near his house.
 A wrestling pit.
 He traveled to Switzerland to learn ice-climbing, trained his troops in mountain warfare, was severely wounded in Gallipoli during WWI, and in 1897 equipped his troops with short pants, theretofore a novelty in the British Army.
-Why?
-I can’t even imagine.

 Military and poacher-bounty-hunting exploits aside, Bruce was also a mountaineer, having undertaken a series of exploratory (for the British) expeditions of Himalayan peaks.
 As he spoke fluent Nepalese, he was renowned for his ability to bridge the cultural divide between the Brits and Nepalese sherpas.
 He was subsequently chosen to lead the the 1922 Everest mission—it failed—and the 1924 Everest mission (also failed, probably—the two guys who made for the summit died, but no one’s sure if they died on their way up or down).
 Bruce never made the second trip, though, because right before the expedition was to leave, he CONTRACTED MALARIA WHILE TIGER HUNTING IN INDIA.
 He had to get stretchered out and recovered from the malaria, never again to attempt an Everest summit before dying of a stroke in 1939.
 Wikipedia describes him as a “superb raconteur and a font of bawdy stories,” which is on my short list of things I want on my tombstone, right after “saved 100 puppies from drowning following a tragic yachting accident and created the TV show Small Wonder.”

 5. Bruiser’s prize was awarded by the Baron Pierre de Coubertin, a French aristocrat, academic, and founder of the International Olympic Committee.
-Coubertin’s largely responsible for the “branding” of the modern olympic games; his romanticization of Greek culture underlies the olympic message of peace, comradery, participation, and use of amateur athletes.
-Many modern scholars believe these are misinterpretations of ancient Greek competition—which may have used professional athletes, prized winning over participation, and did not prevent war so much as prevent athletes from being murdered whilst traveling to the games.
-One argument even suggests that the “amateur” requirement was an effort to ensure the upper class athletes (who could afford the time and training) would dominate the competition.
+Coubertin is largely responsible for the “branding” of the modern olympic games: his romanticization of Greek culture undergirds the promotional olympic message of peace, camaraderie, global participation, and amateur athletes.
+Most modern scholars, however, think these are misinterpretations of ancient Greek competition—which likely involved professional athletes, prized winning over participation, and did not prevent war so much as prevent athletes from being murdered while traveling to the games.
+More cynical arguments hold that the “amateur” requirement was only for marketing—to ensure the pro athletes that could afford time and training would not dominate the competition.
 Then again, what in the history of human culture hasn’t been an attempt to ensure the domination of the upper class?